jaccolumbro/ai-case-study/README.md

 And while machine-based learning isn’t new to Epic — there are already nearly 2,200 functions within its software — the company hopes it’ll decrease worker burnout and decrease administrative costs.

 #### Key Trends
-- Interoperability: There has been a push for greater interoperability between EHR systems, allowing different systems to seamlessly exchange patient information.
+- **Interoperability**: There has been a push for greater interoperability between EHR systems, allowing different systems to seamlessly exchange patient information.
 Epic and other EHR vendors have worked to improve interoperability through standards such as HL7 and FHIR.

-- Mobile Access: The rise of mobile technology has led to an increased focus on mobile access to EHR systems.
+- **Mobile Access**: The rise of mobile technology has led to an increased focus on mobile access to EHR systems.
 Epic and other EHR vendors have developed mobile applications that allow clinicians to access patient information from smartphones and tablets.

-- Patient Engagement: There has been a growing emphasis on patient engagement, with EHR systems offering tools to help patients access their own health information, communicate with their providers, and participate in their care.
+- **Patient Engagemen**: There has been a growing emphasis on patient engagement, with EHR systems offering tools to help patients access their own health information, communicate with their providers, and participate in their care.

-- Population Health Management: EHR systems have evolved to include population health management tools, allowing healthcare organizations to analyze data from their patient populations to identify trends, manage chronic diseases, and improve overall health outcomes.
+- **Population Health Management**: EHR systems have evolved to include population health management tools, allowing healthcare organizations to analyze data from their patient populations to identify trends, manage chronic diseases, and improve overall health outcomes.

-- Artificial Intelligence and Machine Learning: AI and machine learning have been increasingly integrated into EHR systems to help improve clinical decision-making, automate tasks, and improve the accuracy of diagnoses.
+- **Artificial Intelligence and Machine Learning**: AI and machine learning have been increasingly integrated into EHR systems to help improve clinical decision-making, automate tasks, and improve the accuracy of diagnoses.

-- Cloud Computing: There has been a shift towards cloud-based EHR systems, which offer greater scalability, flexibility, and accessibility compared to traditional on-premise systems.
+- **Cloud Computing**: There has been a shift towards cloud-based EHR systems, which offer greater scalability, flexibility, and accessibility compared to traditional on-premise systems.

-- Telemedicine Integration: With the rise of telemedicine, EHR systems have begun to integrate telemedicine capabilities, allowing clinicians to conduct virtual visits and consultations with patients.
+- **Telemedicine Integration**: With the rise of telemedicine, EHR systems have begun to integrate telemedicine capabilities, allowing clinicians to conduct virtual visits and consultations with patients.

 These trends and innovations have helped to shape the modern EHR landscape, making systems more user-friendly, interoperable, and capable of supporting the evolving needs of healthcare organizations and their patients.

 ### Competitors
-#### 7 best chronic care management software companies:
+#### 7 Best Chronic Care Management Software Companies:
 -	Epic
 -	Timedoc health
 -	Chronic Care IQ